 ISYS 699 Independent Study (Units: 1-3)

 Intensive problem analysis under the direction of a business computer information systems faculty member.
-Open only to upper division students who have demonstrated ability to do independent work.
+Open only to upper-division students who have demonstrated the ability to do independent work.

 ISYS 814 Information Systems for Strategic Advantage (Units: 3)